-Status: The County was able to secure grant funding for implementation during Year Two.
+Status: The County was able to secure grant funding for implementation during Year Three.

 The Monterey Bay Our Water Our World (OWOW) program promotes integrated pest management (IPM) strategies to home gardeners and professional landscapers to prevent pesticide and fertilizer contamination of urban waterways surrounding the Monterey Bay National Marine Sanctuary.
-In partnership with Ecology Action, the County of Santa Cruz OWOW program provides pollution prevention trainings and IPM resources to employees and customers of 13 participating garden retail stores serving residents living in watersheds located in the County.
-A BWET grant from the National Marine Sanctuaries Program of the National Oceanic and Atmospheric Administration (NOAA) provided matching material and staff support for OWOW program.
+In partnership with Ecology Action, the County of Santa Cruz OWOW program provides pollution prevention trainings and IPM resources to employees and customers of 12 participating garden retail stores serving residents living in watersheds located in the County.

-In May 2011 the County of Santa Cruz OWOW program completed store maintenance visits and employee trainings at the Home Depot in Soquel and Orchard Supply Hardware in Capitola.
-A total of seven new employees were trained for an average of 30 minutes in IPM and how to use OWOW materials to educate customers.
-Information about UC cooperative extension on-line retail employee training in IPM and how to read pesticide labels was left with each employee.
+The OWOW program trained a total of 26 new employees for an average of 30 minutes in IPM and how to use our materials to educate customers.
+A packet of OWOW fact sheets, an insect identification chart, and information about UC cooperative extension on-line retail employee training in IPM and how to read pesticide labels was left with each employee.
 OWOW literature racks were improved with the installment of plexiglass to hold literature in place.
-Shelftalkers were renewed, and pest management questions were answered during the course of each visit.
+Shelftalkers were renewed, and employee and customer pest management questions were answered during the course of each visit.

-Also in May 2011, the County of Santa Cruz contributed funds for Ecology Action staff to coordinate a regional radio campaign with other OWOW municipal sponsors.
+Two three-hour in-store tabling events were conducted in the pesticide isle at Orchard Supply Hardware, Capitola on Saturday June 2, 2012 and Sunday, June 24, 2012.
+A total of 45 people were provided less-toxic pest management consultations at these events, which were coordinated through a DPR Alliance grant via BASMAA.
+Also in June 2012, the County of Santa Cruz contributed funds for Ecology Action staff to coordinate a regional radio campaign with other OWOW municipal sponsors.
 The paid PSA directs customers to the OWOW symbol when looking for a less-toxic pest control product, and to the Monterey Bay Green Gardener website when looking for an ecological landscaping service provider.
-A total of 192 spots run in English and Spanish from June 11 through June 26, 2011, weekends on KCDU THE BEACH, KPIG, and KKHK radio stations.
+A total of 146 spots were played on Saturday and Sunday from June 23rd through the 8th of July, 2012 on KCDU-101.7, the Beach, KPIG-107.5, and KKHK-95.5.
+During the June radio campaign, www.green-gardener.org received 70 unique site visits.